Some time ago, I posted about starting Apache automatically when macOS 10.12 Sierra starts, using the

 launchctl list was 78 probably indicating a misconfiguration error.

 I recognize most items in the list, so I'm good and decided to make no changes.
-E.g. My organization uses jamf for device management and BigFix (BES) for patching.

 On a side note, Java 7 used a rather strange auto-update mechanism via launchd, that ignores the update setting via System Preferences > Java > Update.
 I don't know if it applies to Java 8.